computationalprivacy/MIA-synthetic/README.md

 - `cd src/optimized_qbs/`
 - `python setup.py install`

+The C-based optimized QBS code is a part of the [following repository](https://github.com/computationalprivacy/querysnout) And is a part of the code used in the [following publication:](https://dl.acm.org/doi/abs/10.1145/3548606.3560581) "QuerySnout: Automating the Discovery of Attribute Inference Attacks against Query-Based Systems".

 ## (2) Achilles' Heels: Vulnerable Record Identification in Synthetic Data Publishing

 1. In order to replicate the computation of the vulnerable record identification method,